 Brunswick is home to the Maine State Music Theater, with Broadway-quality performances.
 The Bowdoin College Museum of Art is one of nine art museums of the Maine Art Museum Trail with more than 20,000 objects in its permanent collection.
 It’s free to the public.
 Dive into history with a self-guided tour of historic properties in Topsham including an underground tunnel used to help slaves reach their freedom.
 The Skolfield-Whitter House is a museum in a sea captain’s home, offering an excellent glimpse into the town’s past.
 For year-round exhibits, workshops and a perfect start for planning visits to fiber artist’s studios, stop in at Maine Fiberarts.

 Shopping is fun in Brunswick – the Tontine Mall has the Evening Star Cinema.
 Maine Street has bakeries, shops, boutiques, antique shops and restaurants.
 Check out Gulf of Maine Books for a terrific selection of bestsellers and Maine titles.
 In Topsham, Renys is a favorite among both locals and visitors.
 Freeport and its many outlets is only ten minutes south of Brunswick and Portland is only a half-hour’s drive.

-There are numerous events, lectures and musical performances in Brunswick, many hosted by Bowdoin.
-Be sure to check the college’s event calendar when in town.
+There are numerous events and musical performances in Brunswick, such as the Bowdoin International Music Festival.
 Brunswick Town Mall – a grassy park between Maine Street and Park Row – has a free summer concert series, and May-November there is a twice-weekly Farmers’ Market.
 In the winter months the Brunswick Winter Market is in the restored Fort Andross Mill Complex.

 Where to Stay in Brunswick and Topsham